 - Automated status checks on claims for cause, e.g., DOS, insurance verification and eligibility data, missing prior authorization, CPT mismatch.

 - Auto-creation of appeal letters.

 - Operational analytics to determine root causes and corrections.

 The old adage of “Man vs. Machine” is obsolete in this new world of advanced technology that’s available to all practices.
 AI and machine learning offer a powerful value proposition based on an unrivaled ability to process data efficiently and effectively – and healthcare is absolutely swimming in data!

 Even with all of this technology, there continues to be the need to incorporate human intelligence to achieve the best overall patient outcomes and to bring a level of nuance and empathy to healthcare and the patient experience.

-Navaneeth Nair is Vice President of Products at Infinx Healthcare which provides leading-edge AI-assisted end-to-end solutions across the payment lifecycle, including patient access, prior authorization, and revenue optimization.
+Navaneeth Nair is Chief Product Officer at Infinx Healthcare which provides leading-edge AI-assisted end-to-end solutions across the payment lifecycle, including patient access, prior authorization, and revenue optimization.
 Navaneeth has over 20 years of experience in healthcare, where he has specialized in leading large-scale technology product and solutions developments.